markdawes08/tutor_chatbot/README.md

 ## Usage

 1.  **Prepare your knowledge base:**
-    Ensure your relevant text content is in `knowledge_base.txt`.
+    Ensure your relevant text content is in `data/knowledge_base.txt`.
 This file will be read by the system.

 2.  **Run the demo:**
     ```bash
     python demo.py
     ```
     The `demo.py` script will:
-    *   Load the `knowledge_base.txt`.
+    *   Load the `data/knowledge_base.txt`.
     *   Initialize the USE embedder (this might take a moment the first time as the model downloads).
     *   Build an in-memory index of sentence embeddings.
     *   Execute a few sample queries and print the top-k retrieved sentences with their similarity scores.